kingjulio8238/Memary/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Manage Your AI Agent Memories
+## Manage Your Agent Memories

-Agents promote human-type reasoning and is an advancement towards building AGI and understanding ourselves.
-Memory is a key component of how humans approach tasks and should be weighted the same when building agentic systems. memary emulates human memory to advance these agentic systems.
+Agents promote human-type reasoning and is a great advancement towards building AGI and understanding ourselves as humans.
+Memory is a key component of how humans approach tasks and should be weighted the same when building agentic systems. **memary** emulates human memory to advance these agentic systems.

 ## Memory Dashboard 🧠
 (coming soon)